smyja/norebaseoblig/README.md

 - Create a virtual environment
 - Install dependencies: `pip install -e .` (or `poetry install` if you use Poetry)
+- Note: this project targets LlamaIndex >= 0.12.
 - Copy `src/.env.example` to `src/.env.local` and set at least:
   - `TOGETHER_API_KEY=<your-key>`
   - `TOGETHER_EMBED_MODEL=togethercomputer/m2-bert-80M-32k-retrieval` (or any supported model)